 Some teens use bongs – a type of water pipe that has a small opening in the base for drugs and a water basin to purify and vaporize the smoke from the drugs.
 Users then inhale the vapors.
-Bongs can be incredibly expensive, so teens might take care to hide them in places where they will not be knocked over or broken.
+Bongs are often incredibly expensive, and teens go to great lengths to hide them.
 Closets, drawers, attics or basements are common places teens stash these valuable items.

 Salvia and Spice Gear

 These drugs are not marijuana, per se, but they’re often prepared in much the same way as one prepares a hit of marijuana.
 Therefore, teens who use these drugs often need the same types of equipment a marijuana user would need.
 Pipes, papers and bongs are common for users of these drugs.